 - The cloud

-The World Health Organization said it estimates that globally over 1.3 million lives are lost due to motor vehicle fatalities.
-In the United States, approximately 30,000 lives are lost with roughly 10,000 due to drunk driving.
-Since both distraction, fatigue and human error, as well as drunk driving, are not a part of a self-driving car’s “behavior”, many lives will be saved.
-This increased safety will lead to savings of over $234 billion in medical costs, lost time from work and other expenses.
+The World Health Organization estimates that over 1.3 million lives are lost due to motor vehicle fatalities globally.
+In the United States, approximately 30,000 lives are lost, with roughly 10,000 due to drunk driving.
+Since both distraction, fatigue, and human error, as well as drunk driving, are not a part of a self-driving car’s “behavior,” many lives will be saved.
+This increased safety will lead to savings of over $234 billion in medical costs, lost time from work, and other expenses.

-The use of cameras and sensors make the amount of data received astronomical.
-The data must be used in real time, which means the capability to process it must be available instantaneously.
-The effectiveness of data processing will enable safe driving of the autonomous vehicle.
-Other data such as updates to the system as well as changes in the learning modules will need to be current.
+The use of cameras and sensors makes the amount of data received astronomical.
+The data must be used in real-time, which means the capability to process it must be available instantaneously.
+The effectiveness of data processing will enable the safe driving of the autonomous vehicle.
+Other data, such as updates to the system and changes in the learning modules, will need to be current.
 Only a fully functional and efficient cloud-based system can be counted on to handle this.

 The trucking industry has a problem finding enough drivers to handle shipping demand, particularly among younger drivers.
 The turnover rate for truckers is approaching 95 percent, according to the American Trucking Association.
 Estimates say a driver shortage of 50,000 will exist soon.
 Such factors point to the need for an overhaul, and autonomous shipping might be the answer.

 In 2016, a report issued by the White House said of the 3.5 million truckers, 80 percent might lose their jobs due to the use of autonomous trucks.
 Other groups have countered that by saying that driverless trucks, at least in the beginning, would still require the assistance of a trucker.
-However, he or she would be free to rest while the truck did the driving, getting cargo to its destination quicker.
+However, they would be free to rest while the truck drove, getting cargo to its destination quicker.

 In March 2018, Uber announced that it would be hauling commercial freight in Arizona.
-The Uber system is a three-stage process for delivery and uses truck drivers at the beginning and end of the journey with automated trucks hauling cargo long distance.
-Truck drivers are better equipped to handle the complexities of docking, loading and unloading trailers and busy trucking facility yards as well as navigating through heavy traffic on non-highway roads.
+The Uber system is a three-stage process for delivery and uses truck drivers at the beginning and end of the journey with automated trucks hauling cargo long distances.
+Truck drivers are better equipped to handle the complexities of docking, loading, and unloading trailers and busy trucking facility yards, as well as navigating through heavy traffic on non-highway roads.

-Embark, a company that counts among its partners Ryder Trucks and Electrolux, has completed the first coast-to-coast automated truck voyage with a driver onboard.
+Embark, a company that counts Ryder Trucks, and Electrolux, has completed the first coast-to-coast automated truck voyage with a driver onboard.
 The 2,400-mile trip stretched from Los Angeles to Jacksonville, Florida.
-One difference with the Embark model is that it does not rely on long-distance mapping but rather uses AI to allow the learning process to take place.
+One difference with the Embark model is that it does not rely on long-distance mapping but rather uses AI to allow the learning process.
 The company’s vehicles rely on sensors for real-time data only.

 Delivery trucks are first in line to become autonomous.
 Several companies are working to transition prototypes to the roadway.
 One tech company, Nvidia, is partnering with DHL to test a fleet of self-driving cars.
 Nvidia uses artificial intelligence to get the van to its destination.

 Other contenders in this market are Nuro, a company led by ex-Google engineers.
 Their pod-like vehicles without seats will be used to deliver items such as groceries or online purchases to a customer’s doorstep or curbside in front of their home or office.
-An alert would be issued letting the customer know the package(s) have arrived, and provide a code which the person can use to unlock a compartment in the vehicle.
+An alert would be issued letting the customer know the package(s) have arrived and provided a code that the person can unlock a compartment in the vehicle.

 The insurance industry will face a changing landscape with diminishing auto premiums due to a decrease in accidents.
-Decreased premiums will also be lowered by a reduction in individual car ownership and a reliance on autonomous fleet vehicles.
+Decreased premiums will also be lowered by reducing individual car ownership and reliance on autonomous fleet vehicles.
 A decrease in revenue will most likely occur after an estimated bump of $81 billion by 2025.
 However, by 2035, decreases in revenue will become apparent.

-The insurance industry will direct its attention to three areas that can boost their overall revenue such as:
+The insurance industry will direct its attention to three areas that can boost its overall revenue such as:

 - Product liability: This represents a costly area since chips and the numerous sensors on self-driving cars are expensive to repair or replace.
 The failure of software is another issue that may present massive liability problems.

-- Insurance for Infrastructure Issues: Since the government has its own insurance structure in place, this may be the least lucrative area for insurers.
+- Insurance for Infrastructure Issues: Since the government has its own insurance structure, this may be the least lucrative area for insurers.
 However, problems in the cloud or other safeguards will require protection.

 Human drivers may choose to protect the child and take the risk of injury upon themselves.
 The question is, what would the self-driving car do?
 Since it is programmed to stop before hitting an object or person, the vehicle will stop.
-Since the ability to stop is based on recognition of an object ahead, a human driver would most likely not stop in time since stopping requires enough time to brake and force the brakes to overcome the velocity of the vehicle.
+Since the ability to stop is based on the recognition of an object ahead, a human driver would most likely not stop in the time since stopping requires enough time to brake and force the brakes to overcome the vehicle's velocity.
 The driverless vehicle could accomplish this smoothly.

-It is somewhat early to provide statistics on car accident incidence, however, it is possible to offer statistics using autonomous testing vehicles.
-Starting in the Fall of 2014, the California Department of Motor Vehicles (DMV) received 59 instances of collisions involving a self-driving car.
+It is somewhat early to provide statistics on car accident incidence.
+However, it is possible to offer statistics using autonomous testing vehicles.
+Starting in 2014, the California Department of Motor Vehicles (DMV) received 59 instances of collisions involving a self-driving car.